ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson4.md

   Their video explanation has a mistake, that they address in text below the quiz.
 But...
 I still feel like one of the answers is still wrong.
 I am no expert though.
 I feel like the staging area 'gets changed' whenever a commit is made, because the staging area goes from having items staged to not having items staged.
 So I feel like that column SHOULD have a check box.
 But the quiz doesn't think so.
 I could be wrong.
 In conclusion, don't stress out about the quiz too much.

+ <h1> #27 - Change to the local master branch before pulling changes from GitHub</h1>

+After doing some magic in #26, where bot Sarah updates your master branch in GitHub to have 3/4 cup of oil instead of 1/2, You are asked to update your local master branch with a <code>git pull origin master</code> (pulling down the master branch code from GitHub)

+  <h3>HOWEVER</h3>

+ On your local machine you are probably still on the different-oil branch.
+So you will FIRST need to checkout the master branch.

+  <code>git checkout master</code>

+  IF you forgot this step (as I did), and you tried to pull down the master branch from github, you will get a merge error (and not the one we are expecting a little later).
+To cancel this mistaken merge in progress, <code>git merge --abort</code>

+  Okay, now going to check out the proper branch on my local computer.

+  <code>git checkout master</code>

+  and THEN pull down the master from GitHub (which Sarah bot has recently updated).

+  <code>git pull origin master</code>